pyvista/pyvista-tutorial/README.md

 ### Tutorial Prerequisites.

+We see this tutorial catering to anyone who wants to visualize data in any domain, and this ranges from basic Python users to advanced power users.

-#.
-Basic knowledge of Python to get started.
-Get jupyterlab on your machine and be up and running.
+1. Basic knowledge of Python to get started.
+Be able to install jupyterlab on your machine and be up and running.
-#.
-Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like `trimesh` or `meshio`.
+2. Intermediate users will want to be familiar with [NumPy](https://numpy.org/) and other libraries that are compatible with PyVista, like `trimesh` or `meshio`.
+3. Advanced users will be familiar with GUI frameworks like Qt, VTK, and advanced data science.

 ## Appropriate level of the attendees' Python knowledge.

+Something for everyone!

-- [ ] Beginner
+- [x] Beginner
 - [x] Intermediate
-- [ ] Advanced
+- [x] Advanced

 ## Instructor Bio(s).